sk2589822/ex-hentai-utils/README.md

 # ex-hentai-utils

 ## Gallery Enhencer
-> for gallery

-### 2 features now:
+### features:
 1. Load all images sequentially if the images number of gallery more than 200
 2. Show popup div instead of window popup when click `Archive Download` or `Torrent Download`

+---

 ## Multipage Viewer Enhencer
-> for Multipage Viewer

-### 3 features now:
+### features:
-1. appendPageIndex: append current index & page count to image info.
+1. Append current index & page count to image info.
-2. showThumbsWhenHover: as title.
+2. Show thumbs when mouse on hover left side of window.
-3. appendPageElevator: add a page elevator to go to specific page quickly.
+3. Add a page elevator to go to specific page quickly.
+4. Allow to use Click / scroll to change page.
+5. Add a button to toggle height of images (original / fit window)
+    > Can't set height of image container (.mi0) to `auto`, or the currentpage detection of exhentai will be broken.